Highgate Cemtery, London

 Greyfriars Kirkyard, Edinburgh, Scotland landscape photo.

-Established in 1651, it is a resting place of many notable and some notorious people.
+Established in 1651, it is a resting place for many notable and some notorious people.
 Greyfriars Kirkyard is also considered one of the most haunted cemeteries in the world.

 A broken iron gate at Greyfriars cemetery, Edinburgh, Scotland.